anima-wg/brski-cloud/anima-brski-cloud.md

 # Security Considerations

-The Cloud-Registrar described in this document inherits all of the issues that are described in {{BRSKI}}.
+The Cloud Registrar described in this document inherits all of the issues that are described in {{BRSKI}}.
 This includes dependency upon continued operation of the manufacturer provided MASA, as well as potential complications where a manufacturer might interfere with resale of a device.